Skip to main content

 Park History

-Mata Seca State Park was established by Minas Gerais state decree in 2000, following years of advocacy by researchers and conservationists who recognized the site as one of the most intact remaining dry forest remnants in Brazil.
+Mata Seca State Park was established by Minas Gerais state Decree 41.479 on December 20, 2000, following years of advocacy by researchers and conservationists who recognized the site as one of the most intact remaining dry forest remnants in Brazil.
+[1] The park was subsequently expanded by Decree 45.043 on February 12, 2009, reaching its current area of 15,360 hectares.
 Scientific surveys conducted in the 1990s documented the park's exceptional biodiversity, particularly its flora, which includes dozens of tree species with severely restricted ranges due to widespread dry forest destruction.
 The Instituto Estadual de Florestas has managed the park since its founding, collaborating with research institutions including Brazilian universities and international conservation organizations.
 The park has become a reference site for tropical dry forest ecology in South America.

 Major Trails And Attractions

 Mata Seca offers guided trails through the interior of the dry forest, providing visitors with the dramatic spectacle of the seasonal forest transformation, from the leafless grey canopy of the dry season to the explosive green flush at the onset of the rains.
-Birdwatching is a principal attraction, with rare dry forest species accessible along maintained paths.
-The park administers environmental education programs and has received visiting researchers from universities across Brazil and abroad.
+[1] Birdwatching is a principal attraction, with rare dry forest species accessible along maintained paths.
+The park contains the Caverna da Lavagem, a cave with a gallery approximately 1,000 meters long.
 Scenic overlooks provide views across the São Francisco valley and its gallery forests.
 The biological contrast between the deciduous upland forest and the evergreen riparian corridors along seasonal streams within the park is a distinctive ecological experience.

 Visitor Facilities And Travel